Nissan 240RS: Production

+Technical specifications

 The 2,340cc, 240PS FJ24 type was used for the 240RS homologation model and customer spec vehicle (road model).
 Fuel supply, including the evolution model described later, was a carburetor.

 The 240RS works car had an evolution model equipped with a modified FJ24 that generated 275PS (some say 280PS).
 On the Evo model, the brakes are also reinforced with φ261mm ventilated discs, and the handbrake is changed to a hydraulic type.
 Changes have been made, such as increasing the capacity of the fuel tank by 7L.
 In the 1985 Safari Rally model, the displacement was raised to 2,391cc by slightly increasing the bore.

 The FJ24 type engine has a different structure from the FJ20E type sold in Japan, and has almost no common parts.
 Therefore, there is a theory that it is a bore-up version of the FJ20E type, but this is a mistake, and in reality, it is a competition engine that is completely different from the FJ20E type.

+Competition history

+The best result in the WRC he participated in from 1983 to 1986 was 2nd.
 Although the maximum output was less than 300 horsepower, the production volume was less than 5,000 units, so it could not participate in the competition after 1987 when the WRC began to be held with Group A vehicles.